sixslime/unnamed-sc-spec/docs/index.md

 # Introduction

-Welcome to the description and partial guide/documentation to an unnamed datapack specification, further referred too as **SC**.
-While SC itself is hypothetically complete, these docs only serve to express the idea of SC, not as definitive documentation *(see [Meta Information](meta.md))*.

-Datapacks that follow SC are referred to as **SC packs**.
+Welcome to the guide and partial documentation to an unnamed datapack specification, further referred too as **SC**.
+While SC itself is hypothetically complete, these pages only serve to communicate the idea of SC in full, not as definitive documentation.
+Datapacks that comply with SC will be referred to as **SC packs**.

 ## What is SC?